Best College Laptops: Tested Picks for Research, Writing, Gaming and More

 (Image credit: Shutterstock)

 For a college student, there is no more important tool than a laptop.
-It's a catch-all for note taking, studying, homework, collaboration, procrastination (don't tell your professors) and extracurricular activities.
-When you pick one, you're likely choosing a tool for at least four years of education, if not further studies or just life afterwards.
+It's a catch-all for note-taking, studying, homework, collaboration, procrastination (don't tell your professors), and extracurricular activities.
+When you pick one, you're likely choosing a tool for at least four years of education, if not further studies or just life after college.

-Also, don't forget to look for student discounts.
-Many vendors may give you a break, gift card or free extra when you can prove that you're a student, either with a .edu email address or other proof, like a schedule or ID, in person.
+Also, don't forget whatever student discounts are available.
+Many vendors may give you some percentage off, a gift card, or a free extra when you can prove that you're a student, either with a .edu email address or a college ID card.

 Best College Laptops You Can Buy Today